 Innovative Solutions for preventing Piracy

 A few days ago, I was able to download all tracks from Pakistani band Call's debut album Jilawatan, and have been listening to these over and over again since then.
-I like some of these more than the others and, obviously, listen to my favourite tracks even more often than the others.
+I like some of these more than the others and, obviously, listen to my favourite tracks even more often.

 The last time I was so enthused by a musical act...er...artiste, was when I listened to Rabbi Shergill's eponymous debut album (titled: Rabbi), after a friend had very kindly led me to a website where I could download the relevant mp3 files.
 Besides, I have been collecting Qawwalis by Nusrat Fateh Ali Khan for some time now and my Rock collection prominently features the Irish band U2.